-Fitch Lowers Growth Rate – Fitch Ratings recently released its Global Economic Outlook – March 2020 wherein it was estimated that India’s GDP growth shall remain broadly steady at 5.1% in the fiscal year 2020-2021 following growth of 5.0% in 2019-2020.
+Fitch Ratings recently shows its Global Economic Outlook – March 2020.
+Wherein it projects that India’s GDP growth shall remain broadly steady at 5.1% in the fiscal year 2020-2021.
+Following growth of 5.0% in 2019-2020.
 The number of confirmed COVID-19 cases in India was low at the time of preparing the report.
-Especially given the size of its population, but was picking up and the report assumes the number of people affected will keep rising in the coming weeks but that the outbreak will remain contained.
-The difficulties facing the Indian economy have been exacerbated by another bank failure (Yes Bank).
+Especially given the size of its population, but was picking up.
+And the report assumes the number of people affected will keep rising in the coming weeks but that the outbreak will remain contained.
+The difficulties facing the Indian economy exacerbates by another bank failure (Yes Bank).
 Fragilities in the financial system will further undermine sentiment and domestic spending.
-The overall financial system remains burdened with weak balance sheets, which will limit any upside to credit and growth despite policymakers’ efforts in recent months to ease stresses.
+The overall financial system remains burdened with weak balance sheets, which will limit any upside to credit.
+And growth despite policymakers’ efforts in recent months to ease stresses.

 Moody’s expects a sharp rebound in India’s growth in calendar 2021 to 5.8%.
-“A general lack of social safety nets, weak ability to provide adequate support to businesses and households, and inherent weaknesses in many major emerging market countries will amplify the effects of the coronavirus-induced shock,” Moody’s said.
+“A general lack of social safety nets, weak ability to provide adequate support to businesses and households.
+And inherent weaknesses in many major emerging market countries will amplify the effects of the coronavirus-induced shock,” Moody’s said.
 Moody’s said the lockdown will ‘dampen economic growth’ in India, already facing credit availability issues.
-“In India, credit flow to the economy already remains severely hampered because of severe liquidity constraints in the bank and non-bank financial sectors,” it said.
+“In India, credit flow to the economy already remains severely hampered.
+Because of severe liquidity constraints in the bank and non-bank financial sectors,” it said.

-Personal Data Protection Bill – The Joint Parliamentary Committee’s (JPC) report on the Personal Data Protection Bill, 2019, will now be submitted in the second week of the Monsoon Session of Parliament.
-The chairperson of the committee had requested for an extension in the Lok Sabha recently, which was approved.
-At its constitution in December 2019, the report had to be submitted by the last week of the Budget Session 2020.
-The JPC had to meet to discuss the submissions that had been made to the committee, but all of that has been postponed because of the COVID-19 pandemic.
+The Joint Parliamentary Committee’s (JPC) report on the Personal Data Protection Bill, 2019, will now present in the second week of the Monsoon Session of Parliament.
+The chairperson of the committee requests for an extension in the Lok Sabha recently, which get permission.
+As its constitution is in December 2019, the report must get a submission by the last week of the Budget Session 2020.
+The JPC had to meet to discuss the submissions that come to the committee.
+But all of that gets a further date because of the COVID-19 pandemic.

-States have been asked to use the Building and Construction Workers Welfare Fund to provide relief to construction workers and the first installment of Rs 2,000 under the Pradhan Mantri Kisan Yojana will be frontloaded to reach 87 million farmers in April.
+States have been asked to use the Building and Construction Workers Welfare Fund to provide relief to construction workers.
+And the first installment of Rs 2,000 under the Pradhan Mantri Kisan Yojana will be frontloaded to reach 87 million farmers in April.
 The government said it will pay the entire provident fund contribution of those who earn less than Rs 15,000 per month in companies having less than 100 workers as they are at risk of losing their jobs.
 That amounts to 24% of basic pay, 12% from the employee and 12% from the employer.
 This will be paid by the government for 3 months.
-In addition, the Employees’ Provident Fund Regulations will be amended to include the coronavirus pandemic as grounds for allowing a non-refundable advance of 75% of the corpus or three months of wages, whichever is lower, from their accounts.
+In addition, the Employees’ Provident Fund Regulations will be amended to include the coronavirus pandemic.
+As grounds for allowing a non-refundable advance of 75% of the corpus or three months of wages from their accounts.

 The Finance Minister had earlier announced a slew of measures for extension of statutory and regulatory compliances in view of the coronavirus pandemic spreading its wings and impacting the economy.